opensafely-core/job-server/docs/adr/0007-backup-policy.md

 ## Context

-The database for job-server is currently stored on a managed cluster which is able to backups for seven days.
+The database for job-server is currently stored on a managed cluster which is able to keep daily backups for seven days.
 A recent regression in the codebase caused some database fields to be truncated, and was not spotted until about six days after deployment.
 In this case, we were able to repair the truncated data using an old backup, but if it had gone a little bit longer without being spotted we would have experienced minor data loss.

 Our current opinion is that although seven days is sufficiently long enough to spot recover in the event of catastrophic dataloss, we should keep backups for longer to help recover from more subtle dataloss/degradation.